Extend Your Content Marketing Reach with Social Media

 Are you getting everything you want out of your company’s social media activities?
 If not, below are some tips on how to harvest more business benefits from social media.

-Decide on a clear role for social media.
 What will you use social media for, primarily?
-Research and listening are the best place for a company to begin.
-Learn what customers are talking about before you join into the conversation.
+Research and listening are the best places for a company to begin.
+Learn what customers are talking about before you join in the conversation.

-Here are examples of social media policies you can use as a guide to write one for your company.
+Here are examples of social media policies you can use as a guide to writing one for your company.

 For example, you can recruit and train employee ambassadors to post on the company’s behalf.
 Start with your most social media-savvy employees, those who have the biggest networks.